upahar-khatiwada/Travel-App/README.md

 # Travel App

 A modern Flutter-based travel application that helps users explore locations, view documents on a map, and interact with location-based data.
-This project includes map markers, pop-up information widgets, and intelligent document handling.
+This project includes map markers and pop-up information widgets.

 ---